stanfordnlp/CoreNLP/doc/segmenter/README-Arabic.txt

 Consequently, if you want to apply an orthographic normalization that differs from the default, then you'll need to retrain ArabicSegmenter.

+SEGMENTING DIALECTAL TEXT

+As of version 3.4.1 <<CHECK>>, the segmenter supports Egyptian dialect using domain adaptation.
+[Hal Daumé III, Frustratingly Easy Domain Adaptation, ACL 2007] To indicate that the provided text is in Egyptian dialect, add the command-line option:

+  -domain arz

+You can also construct a file that specifies a dialect for each newline-separated sentence, by adding "123" or "arz" at the beginning of each line followed by a tab character.
+This feature is enabled with the flag:

+  -withDomains

+See the bottom of the next section for information about training the segmenter on your own dialectal data.

 TRAINING THE SEGMENTER

 The current model is trained on parts1-3 of the ATB.
 This corpus contains newswire text